GrapeCity/DsExcel-Java/README.md

 * Optimize the performance of import and export json file.(DOCXLS-4372)
 ## 4.1.2
 ## Fixed
-* Performance Issue in reading formula from Excel file using GcExcel API with compare to Spread.(DOCXLS-3974)
+* Performance Issue in reading formula from Excel file using DsExcel API with compare to Spread.(DOCXLS-3974)
-* Range Value not getting after loading file in GcExcel.(DOCXLS-4128)
+* Range Value not getting after loading file in DsExcel.(DOCXLS-4128)
 * Performance issue in accessing the cell when using Slicer in the Excel sheet.(DOCXLS-4187)
 * FormulaResult is not correct if the Evaluate returns null.(DOCXLS-4190)
 * Saved Workbook corrupted after copying sheet with invalid cell format from existing workbook.(DOCXLS-4221)
-* GcExcel for java takes too long to import ssjson.(DOCXLS-4158)
+* DsExcel for java takes too long to import ssjson.(DOCXLS-4158)
 * ToJSON throw Index out of bound exception.(DOCXLS-4161)
 * [I/O Lossless]Support SpreadJS table expandBoundRows.(DOCXLS-4191)
 * FromJSON throw error.(DOCXLS-4212)